TaAils1440p/taailsOS/README.md

 ./run.sh
 ```

-> Do the same with the `debug.sh` file for debugging
+> Do the same with the `debug.sh` file for debugging.

 ### Windows
 Open a terminal and type: